Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Data Sources

-This study utilized two key de-identified datasets from different healthcare organizations: administrative claims data and clinical data.
-The de-identified administrative claims dataset, obtained from a major health insurance provider and approved by their Institutional Review Board, includes patient interactions with healthcare professionals from January 1, 2009, to December 31, 2018.
-It encompasses diagnosis codes, treatment records, and healthcare costs for individuals diagnosed with Chronic Kidney Disease (CKD) and managed by a leading community nephrology practice that shared their de-identified clinical data.

-The clinical dataset was sourced from the EHR of the nephrology practice, containing laboratory results, patient demographics, diagnostic details, and medication records from 1998 to 2018.
-For consistency of integration, the clinical data was truncated to match the 10-year span of the claims data.
-Usage of the clinical data was approved by the Institutional Review Board of the University.
+This study utilized two integrated datasets: administrative claims data and clinical data.
+The claims dataset includes patient healthcare interactions, spanning from 2009 to 2018, containing diagnosis codes, treatment records, and healthcare costs for individuals diagnosed with CKD.
+The clinical dataset from electronic health records contains laboratory results, patient demographics, diagnostic details, and medication records, which was truncated to match the 10-year span of the claims data for consistency of integration.
+See Appendix \ref{app:data_details} for data details.

-Preprocessing of the claims data involved removing duplicates, excluding records without any stage of CKD diagnoses, and eliminating entries with negative costs to ensure data integrity.
-After cleansing, the claims dataset included 5,317,178 individual claims across 7,129 unique patients.
-The clinical dataset was similarly refined to include 433,421 lab records for 10,326 patients.
-These datasets were then integrated using unique, de-identified patient IDs, providing a comprehensive view of each patient’s medical and claims history.
-This integration was crucial for accurately identifying ESRD predictors using multiple analytical models.